the-incluseum/anti-oppressive-spaces/checklist-organizational.md

 The following sections should speak to functions and contexts that you are familiar with in your day-to-day experience of a physical museum environment.
-The first section, "Shared Values" includes evaluation items that apply across every context mentioned above, while the following sections group items that are context specific.
+The first section, "Shared Values," includes evaluation items that apply across every context mentioned above, while the following sections group items by functions that may apply to one or more of the contexts listed above.
 This is not to say that fulfilling each of these aspects of inclusion will look/feel the same in every institution.
 Far from it.
 However, these items can act as basic values from which to build an intentional, inclusive response